 Advise prepping identification and testing environment

-Another very common issue is test takers not coming to a test prepared with the required identity documents.
+Another very common issue is test takers not coming to an online proctored exam prepared with the required identity documents.
 Clear communication before test day about the ID documents needed to access a secure online test is a very simple way to address this.
 Let your test takers know they will need a valid government-issued photo ID, such as a driver’s license or passport.
 Be sure to reiterate that the name on the ID should match the name they are registered to take the test under.

 Sharing guidelines for the ideal testing environment is equally important and will help to prevent a lot of issues.
 For example, they should arrange for access to a private, quiet, and well-lit location where the immediate testing space is clear and free from additional devices and belongings.
 This will ensure an online proctor is able to see a test taker’s face for ID verification and avoid online proctoring flags where individuals might appear to be accessing unauthorized materials.